Satsaa/Nomodbot/README.md

 **WORD**: Accepted if NOT a valid number (Anything that converts to NaN with `+str`)
 **INTEGER**, **INDEX**: Accepted if a valid whole number
 **Range (X-Y)**: Accepts numbers between the lowest inputted number and the highest (inclusive).
 Negative values are typed like "<-100--90>".
 Accepts whole numbers if none of the numbers had a decimal place, otherwise, fractions are allowed
+**Regexp (name/regex/flags)**: Accepts anything that matches with the regex

 The following parameters are accepted as valid if the parameter is defined but a message is returned if the check is not passed.

 **USER**, **CHANNEL**: Checks for the existence of the inputted user.
 Input is converted to user ids
 **COMMAND**: Checks that the inputted command exists.
 Input is converted to lowercase
 **!COMMAND**: Checks that the inputted command DOESN'T exists.
 Input is converted to lowercase
 **PLUGIN**: Checks that the inputted plugin (by id) exists.
+Input is converted to lowercase
+**!PLUGIN**: Checks that the inputted plugin (by id) DOESN'T exists.
 Input is converted to lowercase

 Plural versions are also accepted, INDEX -> INDEXES or USER -> USERS and so on.